 The Kinect's field of view includes the robot's arm, which the collision detection process would classify as obstacles.
 This causes the robot to freeze because it is in collision with a perceived obstacle, even though the obstacle is the robot itself.
 In order to prevent this, the Kinect point cloud is pre-filtered to remove points that are within the robot volume, which is simulated by padding the 3D model of the robot generated from the URDF.
 The resulting point cloud, which has all points within the robot removed, is used for all collision monitoring and object detection.
+Unfortunately, this is a computationally intensive task, consuming one full core of the PC’s processor.

 Tabletop Box Manipulation